 DigiFabster is about cost calculation for online quoting, and we know a lot about this subject.
 We wanted to share a bit of know-how to empower our users.

 Prices for 3D printing are made up of two major parts: the cost of materials consumed for the model and the cost of the time the machine is in use to produce the model.
-The cost of materials used follows from the model itself and is usually easy to calculate, the time the machine is used to produced the model is harder to predict from the model dimensions.
+The cost of materials used follows from the model itself and is usually easy to calculate, the time the machine is used to produce the model is harder to predict from the model dimensions.

 This article only discusses how to calculate the cost of machine use, not the calculation of material consumption.
 Two notes:

-- Establishing the real cost per hour for machine xyz is not the object of this discussion.
+Establishing the real cost per hour for machine XYZ is not the object of this discussion.
 We have tips for that too, but they will be published elsewhere.

-- The huge time savings per model, feasible through nesting and batching are outside the scope of this article.
+The huge time savings per model, feasible through nesting and batching are outside the scope of this article.
 DigiFabster does online quoting, so at the moment the quoting is done, nothing is known about other models which might end up in the same batch.
-If this does not satisfy you, a laconic work-around can be found here.
+If this does not satisfy you, a laconic workaround can be found here.

-That said, there is still a lot that can be done to get a highly accurate, lightnig fast cost calculation for powder bed machines by using statistical methods.
+That said, there is still a lot that can be done to get a highly accurate, lightning fast cost calculation for powder bed machines by using statistical methods.
 We'll go through the process step by step.

 Step 1: Get samples

-Step 2: Set up a basic spread sheet
+Step 2: Set up a basic spreadsheet

 We use this structure:

-Step 3: Populate the basic spread sheet
+Step 3: Populate the basic spreadsheet